Before you read the article below, I wanted to frame the post with this personal note:

 What would do to improve any one of those scores by 1 point?

-How do you encourage moral courage in your actions and the actions of those around you? www.americannursetoday.com developed the mnemonic CODE to help to remember what actions to take when you face a moral dilemma:
+How do you encourage moral courage in your actions and the actions of those around you? www.americannursetoday.com developed the mnemonic CODE to help to remember what steps to take when you face a moral dilemma:

 O: Obligations to honour